 The unwillingness of panels to consider relevant evidence

-Engel and Martin have successfully obtained injunctions against schools seeking to expel or suspend students following hearings that denied the due process rights of students.
-Some representative decisions include:
+Engel & Martin, LLC has successfully obtained injunctions against schools seeking to expel or suspend students following hearings that denied the due process rights of students.